-The Governor Lupine features bold spikes of blue pea-like flowers with white overtones rising above the foliage from late spring to early summer.
+Blue Lupine features bold spikes of blue pea-like flowers with violet overtones rising above the foliage from late spring to early summer.
 The flowers are excellent for cutting.
 Its palmate leaves remain emerald green in color throughout the season.